Addiction Counselling and Substance Use Course

 Entry Requirements

-Applicants will hold a Level 8 Degree in the helping professions (counselling, psychotherapy, social care, social work, psychology, psych nursing, mental health, addiction etc.).
-Those who hold a Level 7 Degree in the helping professions, plus appropriate relevant work experience may be eligible to apply under RPL.
+Applicants will hold a Level 8 degree in the helping professions (including counselling, psychotherapy, social care, social work, psychology, psychiatric nursing, mental health and addiction).
+Those who hold a Level 7 degree in the helping professions with appropriate, relevant work experience may be eligible to apply under Recognition of Prior Learning (RPL).

 Minimum Technological Requirements